-This article explains how to access and use Parallel Search from our Casetext Research platform.
+This article explains how to access and use Parallel Search from the Casetext homepage.
 Parallel Search is also built into our Compose software program.
 To find out how to use Parallel Search from within Compose, please see the article available here.

 You do not need to use Boolean terms or connectors.
 Enter a sentence between 5 and 30 words that describes your legal issue, or for which you want to find legal support.
 Our system will detect that you want to run a Parallel Search and will show you the most conceptually relevant sentences from the case law: